-The school will seek advice from the MASH Professionals' Consultation Line to help make decisions on the child's level of need and the appropriate service to refer on for services.
+The school/college will seek advice from the MASH Professionals' Consultation Line to help make decisions on the child's level of need and the appropriate service to refer on for services.
 Staff will consult with the designated safeguarding lead for advice and to discuss the case prior to making any referral for services.

-The MASH Professionals' Consultation Number is 0208 726 6464 (1-4.30pm, Monday to Friday).
 All referrals for a children's social care service or Early Help will be made by way of the MASH Portal.
 MASH Referral